awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 All instances in the VPC must have proper security groups to communicate with the endpoints\.
 You can do this by adding security groups to [`AdditionalSecurityGroups`](HeadNode-v3.md#yaml-HeadNode-Networking-AdditionalSecurityGroups) under the [`HeadNode`](HeadNode-v3.md) and [`AdditionalSecurityGroups`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-AdditionalSecurityGroups) under the [`SlurmQueues`](Scheduling-v3.md#Scheduling-v3-SlurmQueues) configurations\.
 For example, if the VPC endpoints are created without explicitly specifying a security group, the default security group that's associated with the endpoint\.
 By adding the default security group to `AdditionalSecurityGroups`, you enable the communication between the cluster and the endpoints\.

 **Note**
-When you use IAM policies to restrict access to VPC endpoints, you must add the following to the S3 VPC endpoint:
+When you use IAM policies to restrict access to VPC endpoints, you must add the following to the Amazon S3 VPC endpoint:

 ```
 PolicyDocument:
   Version: 2012-10-17